Trending Colored Wedding Dress Designs for 2024 + FAQs

 Blush Colored Wedding Dresses

 Pretty in pink, a blush colored wedding dress is feminine and fresh.
-This soft pastel shade is ultra-romantic and has seen a surge in popularity over the last 5 years; think millennial pink.
+This soft pastel shade is ultra-romantic and has seen a surge in popularity over the last 5 years; think millennial pink, barbie-core, and of course the ballet-core and coquette styles that are on the rise.
 A pastel color dress for a wedding is soft and delicate, a great way to convey the innocent nature that white is meant to represent in a non-traditional way.
-While some might think a pink gown is childish, a blush wedding dress can be modern and also surprisingly versatile.
-Christianna, style 2370 is a beautiful example!
-The unique ball gown features a draped v-neck bodice with a seductive sheer plunging detail accented by sparkling beaded trim and crystal beaded embroidered lace apliqués.
-The A-line tulle skirt floats off the body, and in our rosé shade, this gown will have you blushing!
-If pink isn’t your thing, try a peach color dress for your wedding to get the same lovely effect.
+While some might think a pink gown is a bit childish, a blush wedding dress can be modern and also surprisingly versatile.
+Our Mackenzie Wedding Dress is has a a subtle blush tone in our Ivory//Blush/Honey colorway.
+The gown features a flurry of frosted beading with gorgeous three-dimensional petal appliqués on romantic Chantilly lace.
+The whimsical dress has a boned, sweetheart bodice that meets up with a billowing ball gown skirt, with its blush lining, allowing the soft pink hue to come through, and a detachable lace tie back stole for a versatile look.
+If you want a full-on pink princess wedding dress, then we think you’ll love our Josefina Wedding Dress.
+The over-the-top ball gown features a delicately draped bodice with romantic sweetheart neckline and a matching detachable tie-back stole.
+The ruffled tulle skirt creates fabulous texture with a subtle, swirling floral motif for a gown that will leave guests gasping as you walk down the aisle.

 Colored Wedding Dresses with Sleeves

 If you’re looking for a colored wedding dress but also love the look of sleeves, you definitely don’t have to compromise!
 You still have plenty of options when it comes to a colored wedding dress with sleeves.
 There are gowns with both subtle and bold pops of color with different sleeve styles, from long and lacy to dainty cap sleeves.
 If you’ve already found your dream colorful wedding dress, yet feel like you’re missing the look of sleeves you don’t have to worry.
 Working with an experienced bridal seamstress, you can add custom sleeves to your strapless or sleeveless gown that will perfectly complement your colored wedding dress!
-Drucilla, style 2420 is a romantic and elegant A-line that has a lovely peachy pink hue.
-The sweetheart corset bodice adds shape and structure to the dreamy tulle skirt designed with decadent frosted embroidery and delicate beading.
-The best part is the detachable lace long sleeves that help to make the colored wedding dress with sleeves truly stunning.
+Our Joanie Wedding Dress has a modern meets classic look in our stunning Misty Blue shade.
+The sleek satin A-line features a chic cuffed neckline on a surplice bodice with cap sleeves for a geometric look.
+The banded waist helps to cinch in your figure leading to a stunning pleated skirt.
+A matching v-shaped back is cool and contemporary with the traditional touch of buttons leading down to the hem.
+If you’re looking for just a splash of color on your wedding dress with sleeves, then we think you’ll like our Nia Wedding Dress.
+The feminine gown features frosted, three-dimensional floral embroidery cascading down the sparkle tulle mermaid.
+The drop waist bodice elongates the body with a simple v-neckline and short sleeves, that will make a colorful entrance in our Multicolored Rose shade.

 Floral Colored Wedding Dresses